Jordanm96/Group-Run/README.md

 Group-Run is an Airtable and React build where the user is able to enter in and keep track of their runs/jogs.
 The homepage will list out all the runs that have been submitted via form.
 It will have a section that leads the user to the form where they may enter in their run information including: the date, location, distance, time, calories burned and an emoji ranking system that will let them rate how easy/fun/challenging a specific run was.
 Each entry will be tracked on the homepage so the user can view their progress.
 They will also be able to edit/delete any workouts they submit as well.

 ## Wireframes
+I included 3 MQ layouts.
+Each one has a homepage, form/edit component(pretty much identical), and the specific run component which is going to be linked to clicking on a run from the homepage.
+The homepage will have options to edit and delete a post.

 Regular Browser:
 [Homepage](https://wireframe.cc/bsCMUU)